FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/2_3-fortiGate-support-vwan.md

 ### Order Types

-You can choose one of the following scale unit values when deploying FortiGate NVAs.
+Choose one of the following scale unit values when deploying FortiGate NVAs.
 Higher scale units are available for increased bandwidth requirements.
 A specific FortiGate virtual machine license is recommended for each scale unit value.

 #### NGFW Deployment